 According to the Regulatory Reform (Fire Safety) Order 2005, Fire (Scotland) Act 2005 and the fire and rescue service (Northern Ireland) Order 2006, all businesses and organisations are required to have a fire risk assessment carried out.
 This is mandatory by law.

-As a competent provider of fire safety services, phs Compliances takes very seriously our duty of care toward our responsible person and duty holder customers.
-We can also fully support detailed fire door compliance inspections where cause for concern may have been identified in a prior life safety fire risk assessment.
+As a competent provider of fire safety services, phs Compliance takes very seriously our duty of care toward responsible person and duty holder customers.
+We fully support fire door compliance inspections where cause for concern may have been identified in a prior life safety fire risk assessment.